Wagh

-Wagh (وگھ) is an ancient village located about 10 kilometers north of Jalalpur Sharif, in Tehsil Pind Dadan Khan of District Jhelum in Pakistan.
+Wagh (وگھ) is an ancient village located about 10 kilometres north of Jalalpur Sharif, in the Pind Dadan Khan Tehsil of Jhelum District, Pakistan.
 It is situated in a valley surrounded by foothills of the Salt Range on the north, east and south and a rain-dependent river Naalah Bunhar on the west, nearly 45 kilometres east of Khewra Salt Mines within the jurisdiction of the police station and Union Council at Jalalpur Sharif.
-Wagh is the largest village in Chamkon Valley (وادی چمکون).
+Wagh is the largest village in the Chamkon Valley (وادی چمکون).

-The village is connected with the Jhelum–Pind Dadan Khan Road at Jalalpur Sharif through a 10 kilometers long road passing through the heights of the Salt Range.
+The village is connected with the Jhelum–Pind Dadan Khan Road at Jalalpur Sharif through a 10 kilometres long road passing through the heights of the Salt Range.

 Municipal services

 A basic health unit was established in the village in 1988.
 The village was provided with electricity and land line telephone facility in 1992 whereafter a water supply system was also provided.